 There are, however, some other options which aren’t nearly as convenient.
 This includes:

 - Manually link your bank account.
-Manually linking bank accounts is often possible and requires much less information than what Plaid retrieves.
+Manually linking bank accounts, including your savings account, is often possible and requires much less information than what Plaid retrieves.
 It’s usually not immediate, however.

 - Use a different payment method.
 This allows users to have more control on their data.